Buy the NEW INSTANT POT DUO MINI I love it!

-How to cook a Whole Chicken in a Pressure Cooker
+How to Pressure Cook a Whole Chicken in an Instant Pot

-My recipe has a simple spice and herb rub made up of paprika, thyme, salt, pepper and oil.
+- Now you can apply the simple spice and herb rub which is made up of paprika, thyme, salt, pepper and oil.
 This adds a little flavor to the chicken and gives the skin a pop of color, otherwise the chicken looks very pale when it’s cooked.

 Cook times are approximate and can vary depending on the thickness of the meat, they also assume a fully defrosted chicken.